actionml/universal-recommender/README.md

 This returns items based on user "xyz" history filtered by categories and boosted to favor more genre specific items.
 The values for fields have been attached to items with $set events where the “name” corresponds to a doc field and the “values” correspond to the contents of the field.
 The “bias” is used to indicate a filter or a boost.
 For Solr or Elasticsearch the boost is sent as-is to the engine and it’s meaning is determined by the engine (Lucene in either case).
 As always the blacklist and backfill use the defaults in engine.json.

 ###Date ranges as query filters
+When the a date is stored in the items properties it can be used in a date range query.
+This is most often used by the app server since it may know what the range is, while a client query may only know the current date and so use the "Current Date" filter below.

     {
 	  “user”: “xyz”,